D0OMSPIRE/TESTER/README.md

 In TESTER it uses context based function environments to store values inside the scope of the `CREATE_TEST` function.
 It stores things like initialize modules, which allow us to just call the module's name as a global within scope of our test.
+We also want to "isolate" our modules from interfering with actual game code, we are running tests on modules that have not been initialized, then suddenly if a value changes from outside the test environment, it can break the test.

 If your module scripts have dependencies, make sure to initialize them inside `TESTER.INITIALIZE`.
 ```lua